-Qualcomm Stadium is no longer in use as of the 2004 season.
+Qualcomm Stadium is no longer in use for baseball as of the 2004 season.

 I never knew why the Padres were called the Padres until I got to San Diego and visited the Mission there (recommended) a few hours before my first game at Qualcomm.
 Duh!
 The ballpark is in the Mission District!
 So it’s not that they believed that priests were somehow intimidating (although I’ve known a few who are), it’s more a local historical nickname, which I think are the best kind.

 Qualcomm–this name is an abomination.
 It is especially offensive in light of the switch from Jack Murphy Stadium, named from the sportswriter who lobbied so hard to bring pro sports to San Diego…and yes, I know it’s “Qualcomm Stadium at Jack Murphy Field,” but that seems to be a weak and lefthanded tribute to Murphy, which actually makes it worse.